 Splinter Cell is back.
 After years of begging from fans and protagonist Sam Fisher showing up in games like Ghost Recon Wildlands, Tom Clancy’s Elite Squad, and Rainbow Six Siege, Ubisoft has finally revived this beloved stealth game series.
-The new game in question is a full remake of Tom Clancy’s Splinter Cell, the 2002 game that kicked off the series, likely gauging interest before creating a brand new installment.
+The new entry is a full remake of Tom Clancy’s Splinter Cell, the 2002 game that kicked off the series, likely gauging interest before creating a brand new installment.
 But the bigger question remains — can Ubisoft pull this off amid a tumultuous period for the publisher?
 How will this remake play and when will it launch?

 Ubisoft has not yet shared any information about when the Splinter Cell remake might be released.
-That’s likely because the game is in the early stages of development.
+That’s likely because the game is still in the early stages of development.
 Ubisoft’s messaging in a blog post suggests the game was greenlit around December 2021.

 As Ubisoft is still in the early phase of the project, this remake is likely still four or five years away.
 On the bright side, that means we can expect it to take full advantage of the PS5 and Xbox Series X whenever it does finally release.

 Is there a Splinter Cell remake trailer?

 While a traditional video game trailer wasn’t released, Ubisoft posted a video about the Splinter Cell series alongside its announcement.
 In it, several developers from Ubisoft discuss the development of the original Splinter Cell and what made it so great.

 Given how early in development the remake is, we likely won’t get an official trailer for quite some time.

 This remake is being developed in-house at Ubisoft Toronto.
 That Canadian studio’s first game was 2013’s Splinter Cell: Blacklist, and it has since worked as the primary developer on projects like Watch Dogs: Legion and Far Cry 6.